Ecommerce Business Automation: the Ultimate Guide for 2022

 - You offer guests of your store a coupon with a discount for purchasing online.

-- A client gets a brand’s printed brochure and scans a QR code to get free samples of your products.
+- A client gets a brand’s printed brochure and scans a QR code to get samples of your products.

 As stated by Salesforce, 74% of consumers used multiple channels to start and complete a transaction.
 It also includes different gadgets.
 A person can be shopping online from several laptops or mobile devices, and the process will be seamless.
 66% of users started and completed buying via multiple devices.